PowerShell Empire, Red Teaming

 execute

-After the target is compromised by other methods the attacker can use the PowerShell Empire sam module to target the SAM file and read the password hashes as shown in the image below.
+After compromising the target using other methods, the attacker can use the PowerShell Empire SAM module.
+This module targets the SAM file and reads the password hashes, as shown in the image below.

 Learn More: Credential Dumping: SAM